sleepdeprivediris/Pedilatro/README.md

 ### Decks:
 Sample Deck:
 All sample jokers are free!
 But you start with no face cards and no aces

+### Code Cards:
+GRUB:
+Choose a new deck!

+Factory Reset:
+Return to Ante 1, lose your jokers, your consumables, but get all of your money back !

 ### Misc.
 Ideas: